skyformat99/lora_device_lib/wrappers/arduino/output/arduino_ldl/readme.md

 A number of features have been removed from LDL to make it fit comfortably on the 328P.

-- Security Module has been reimplemented to only work with LoRaWAN 1.0 servers
+- Will not work with LoRaWAN 1.1 servers
 - Some MAC commands have been removed
     - LinkCheckReq/Ans
     - DeviceTimeReq/Ans